 Look at those witch legs!
 They make me smile every time I walk by!

 The black paper bats have been in my Halloween stash for years.
 I LOVE how little room they take to store (almost none) but they make such a fun statement.
 Also, they were free to make so that is always a win win too!

 The terracotta pumpkin was an estate sale find.
 I used to have two but sadly one broke in the move.
 And the lid to the one I have has seen better days- but I like to think it gives him character.

 Shop My Halloween Front Porch

 The witch hats were bought at the Dollar Tree and I absolutely LOVE the way they turned out on the porch.
 They were all much bolder (think polka dot) but I just game them a light coat of black spray paint to make them blend better.
-I just used fishing wire and a safety pin to string them up.
-I thought I was going to have to use 3M hooks but then found an even cheaper and easier solution.
-I started using painters tape to hold them in order to just to get the spacing and placement right but realized they were good to go with just the tape!
-Yay for happy accidents!
+I just used fishing wire and a safety pin to string them up and 3M hooks to hang them.

 I also started with three hats under each opening but I like the way the two look with the lantern light fixture.
 Sometimes less is more and I need to be better about editing!